 If you’ve been injured in an accident, the last thing on your mind is how much a personal injury lawyer might cost.
 However, understanding legal fees can be important when deciding whether it’s worth seeking legal advice and representation.

 Many lawyers offer to represent clients in personal injury claims with either no upfront fee or on a contingency basis, while others charge hourly or require retainer fees.
 Understanding each payment option available to potential clients is essential before signing any contracts with an attorney.

-In this article, we look at all aspects of finding out how much a personal injury lawyer costs and how to get help.
+In this article, The Jones Firm looks at all aspects of finding out how much a personal injury lawyer costs and how to get help.